Some students dread report cards.

 Superintendent Joy Tucker was satisfied with the score, but admits it could have been better.

-Page 2 of 2 - The graduation rate in St. James was 30, which is a competitive score statewide.
+The graduation rate in St. James was 30, which is a competitive score statewide.

 Attendance, however, could stand some improvement, she said.

 "I would love to get that attendance number up, but the rules have changed," Tucker said.
 "If they're not here 90 percent of the time, you don't get a point.

 We e-mail parent when students are absent and we call parents and we stay on top of tardies.
 That's something we've hit very hard.

 "Obviously if they're not here, it's very difficult for them to learn.
 At the elementary school, there is an incentive for the kids that are here every day.
 We want to instill a habit early."

 St. James scored 16s in both the math and science categories.